 Basketry is a long-standing tradition within the Canaan community.
 By making their basketry, artisans communicate, teach each other, learn, and weave.
 The processing of natural dyes is very complex and reserved only for the best artisans, those who usually have been involved in this craft for a long time.
 Plants, mythology, and animals like spiders, shrimps, frogs, crabs, butterflies, monkeys, scorpions, and others are represented in traditional weaving.
 The basketry is nothing short of fine art, with meticulous arrangements of geometric patterning and colors forged into hypnotic designs.

-Traditionally only women participated in basketry process, but now Asociación Gloria de Dios promotes the participation of men and women, big and little baskets, purses, petacas (basket with lids), terlencas (baskets without lid), and many other objects made with fiber.
+Traditionally only women participated in the basketry process, but now Asociación Gloria de Dios promotes the participation of men and women.
+They make big and little baskets, purses, petacas (basket with lids), terlencas (baskets without lid), and many other objects made with fiber.

 To sponsor an IFAM First-Time Market Artist, please visit our secure online donation site: